camunda/camunda-docs/versioned_docs/version-8.5/reference/announcements.md

 ### Syntax changes in Helm chart

-The Camunda Helm chart upgrade to v10.0.0 and 10.0.1 will cause gRPC endpoints to disconnect.
-It's not possible to upgrade from v9.x.x to v10.0.0 or v10.0.1, instead upgrade directly to v10.0.2 or above.
+A Camunda Helm chart upgrade is not possible from v9.x.x to v10.0.0 or v10.0.1.
+Instead, upgrade directly to v10.0.2+.

 The Camunda Helm chart v10.0.0 has major changes in the values file structure.
 Some keys in the values file have been changed.
-For compatibility, the keys are deprecated in the Camunda release cycle 8.5 and they will be removed in the Camunda 8.6 release (October 2024).
+For compatibility, the keys are deprecated in the Camunda release cycle 8.5 and will be removed in the Camunda 8.6 release (October 2024).

-Follow the [upgrade instructions](/self-managed/setup/upgrade.md#helm-chart-1000) to upgrade from Camunda Helm
+Follow the [upgrade instructions](/self-managed/setup/upgrade.md#helm-chart-1000+) to upgrade from Camunda Helm chart v9.x.x to Camunda Helm chart v10.x.x.

 ### Support for Amazon OpenSearch